Eronmmer/Eronmmer/README.md

 - 🔭 I’m currently working on personal projects that I hope will help people and get me some money. :)
 - 🌱 I’m currently learning Data Structures, Golang and DevOps Engineering.
-- 👯 I’m looking to work with team mates on remotely in a nice company.
+- 👯 I’m looking to work remotely with team mates in a nice company.
 - 🤔 I’m looking for help with getting a good remote job.
 - 📫 How to reach me: Twitter -> @erons_xo Email -> eronmmer@gmail.com
 - ⚡ Fun fact: I know JavaScript pretty well. 😄